 Whether you are new to drug addiction recovery or you are currently participating in a residential drug rehab program, sometimes stress seems to come from out of nowhere.
 For the times when you can see it from a mile away, try doing a little thing called mindfulness.
 You’re like, wait, is that even a word?
-It is and it basically just means paying attention to your thoughts, feelings, and cravings without judgement.
+It is and it basically just means paying attention to your thoughts, feelings, and cravings without judgment.
 Instead of blocking them out or pushing them away, acknowledge them.
-When you notice them and welcome them it gives you time assess and make the appropriate next move.
+When you notice them and welcome them it gives you time to assess and make the appropriate next move.

 When You’re Already Stressed

-Though almost everyone lives with stress, the symptoms can be life threatening for those in alcohol and drug treatment in that it could lead to a potential relapse.
+Though almost everyone lives with stress, the symptoms can be life-threatening for those in alcohol and drug treatment in that it could lead to a potential relapse.
 Things like headaches, loss of sleep, upset stomach, or chest pains are commonplace, and they can make your day infinitely harder to get through.
 When you feel like stress has taken over your life, take a deep breath and step back.
 Seriously, just take a breath.
 Take a bath, do some yoga, meditate, or take a walk.
 Do something that will temporarily remove you from your stress bubble for at least ten minutes and when you return try some more of that mindfulness stuff we talked about above.
 You can totally get through this!

 How to Avoid Getting Over Stressed